 However, your personal definition of a pyramid scheme may differ.

-Mathematically, if everyone who joined successfully recruited a dozen people (just as an example), it would not be sustainable.
+Getting back to MLMs… mathematically, if everyone who joined, successfully recruited a dozen people (just as an example), it would not be sustainable.

 The Achilles Heel of MLM's though, is that the majority of sales are purchased by distributors (okay maybe their Achilles Heel is that 99% fail to make money, but this is also a big issue).